Skip to Content

 • 1 bay leaf

-• 8 oz Gruyère or Comté cheese, grated
+• 8 ounces Gruyère or Comté cheese, grated

 Method

-1. Season the chicken with 1 teaspoon of the salt and ½ teaspoon of the black pepper.
+1. Pat the chicken dry with a paper towel.
+Season all over with 1 teaspoon of the salt and ¼ teaspoon black pepper.

-2. Heat 1 tablespoon of olive oil in a large skillet over medium, high heat.
-Add in chicken, skin side down, and cook, undisturbed until browned about 5-7 minutes.
-Turn chicken and repeat on other side for about 5 minutes.
-Remove chicken from pan and set aside.
+2. In a large skillet, heat 1 tablespoon of the olive oil over medium-high heat.
+Once the oil is glistening, add the chicken, skin side down, and cook, undisturbed until browned, about 5-7 minutes.
+Turn the chicken and repeat on the other side, about 5 minutes.
+Transfer the chicken to a plate.

 Nutrition Info